rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 ## DATA PROCESSING
-The [Storm Data, (zip, 47Mb)]("https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2") as well as the [National Weather Service Storm Data Documentation (PDF)]("https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf") and the [National Climatic Data Center Storm Events FAQ]("https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf") explaining the data have been downloaded.
+The [Storm Data, zip, 47Mb]("https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2") as well as the [National Weather Service Storm Data Documentation, PDF]("https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf") and the [National Climatic Data Center Storm Events FAQ]("https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf") explaining the data have been downloaded.

 To explore the storm data, we use the programming language R on an Apple computer as can be seen in the Session Info below.
 We use read.csv to load the zipped data and create the stormdata data frame.
 The data frame has 902'297 observations and 37 variables.